maxdan94/HkS/README.md

 ./wcore net.txt res.txt

 Will print in res.txt "size nodeID weight" on each line, where weight is the sum of the weights of the subgraph induced on all previous nodes.

+./improve net.txt init.txt res.txt

+init.txt should contain the initial subgraph in the format: "weight k nodeID1 nodeID2 nodeID3 ... nodeIDk"
+Will print in res.txt "weight k nodeID1 nodeID2 nodeID3 ... nodeIDk", where weight is the sum of the weights of the subgraph induced on the k nodes.

 ##Initial contributors##